zakilur/helm-charts/examples/multimesh/readme.md

 ## Setup

-This tutorial assumes you have two Grey Matter meshes running concurrently.
+This tutorial assumes you have two Grey Matter meshes running concurrently and know how to deploy a service.
 For more information on deploying a mesh, see [Deploy with Minikube](https://github.com/DecipherNow/helm-charts/blob/release-2.0/docs/Deploy%20with%20Minikube.md).
 You'll need to be able to hit the edge of both meshes and should note down the ip/ports of each.

 ## Deploy the test services